Conversations about Yoga... Ayurveda... Life!

 Episode 9: Embodied Anatomy with Leila Stuart

-Maria and Chara sit down with Yoga therapist, yoga teacher trainer and author Leila Stuart, the creator of an approach to yoga and yoga therapy known as “Embodied Anatomy”.
+Maria and Chara sit down with Yoga therapist, yoga teacher trainer and author Leila Stuart, who uses the principles of embodied anatomy in her therapy and teaching work.
 Leila shares details of her long, varied and unconventional history with the practice of yoga and how that inner work created the foundation for what she now shares with the world.
 Her most recent book is “Pathways to a Centered Body” and she’s currently at work on a new book!
 Enjoy this deep and joyful chat between three passionate and engaged teachers.

 Episode 8: Navigating coronavirus fears and realities